- Apply links menu

 Category E and C repairs: When you have completed these repairs we will need to check to make sure that they have been done properly.
 Please contact us to arrange another inspection.

 Category A repairs: We will not repair or replace anything identified as category A before or after you have exchanged your home.
-Any repairs needed to your current home must be accepted by the tenant you are exchanging with.
-You will need to accept any alterations or non standard fittings in your new home.
-For example: a non standard kitchen and built in wardrobes.
+Any alterations you have made to your current home will be checked by our repairs officer and must be accepted by the tenant you are exchanging with.
+You will need to accept any alterations or non standard fittings in your new home, installed by the previous tenant.
+For example: a non standard kitchen, built in wardrobes, showers, extensions or heating systems.
 Once you move you will become responsible for repairing and maintaining them.

 - If we give you permission to exchange we will agree a convenient date to sign any necessary papers.